 - The axes (RMM1 and RMM2) represent daily values of the principal components from the two leading modes - The triangular areas indicate the location of the enhanced phase of the MJO - Counter-clockwise motion is indicative of eastward propagation.
-Large dot most recent observation. - Distance from the origin is proportional to MJO strength - ■ Line colors distinguish different months The MJO index amplitude decreased over the past week with a stoppage of eastward propagation.
+Large dot most recent observation. - Distance from the origin is proportional to MJO strength - Line colors distinguish different months The MJO index amplitude has increased in recent days but remains relatively small with minor eastward propagation evident.